 This itinerary represents our best projection of the group’s schedule.
 However, we may implement changes designed to improve the quality of the program.

-Background • Fiji is composed of more than 330 islands of which only around 100 are inhabited.
+Background • Fiji is composed of more than 330 islands, of which only around 100 are inhabited.
 Once a British colony, Fiji is a blend of indigenous cultures with the vibrant influence of its neighbors in the Pacific, including Tonga, Caledonia, and the Samoas.
 Over 30% of Fijians are Indian Fijians whose ancestors arrived in Fiji from India as indentured laborers in the 1800s.
-Though one of the most developed Pacific Island economies, over 30% of Fiji’s population continue to live in poverty.
+Although Fiji is one of the most developed Pacific Island economies, over 30% of its population continues to live in poverty.

-Population • Fiji has a population of 850,000, most being indigenous Fijians.
+Population • Fiji has a population of 850,000, most of whom are indigenous Fijians.

-Language • Though English is an official language in Fiji, Fijian and Hindi are the most commonly spoken languages.
+Language • Though English is one of the official languages in Fiji, Fijian and Hindi are the most commonly spoken languages.